Izaek256/Lostnfound/PRESENTATION.md

 ## 🎤 Speaking Notes for Each Member

 ### Member 1 (Database)
 "I handled the database architecture.
 Our system automatically creates the database and tables on first run using `db.php`.
-We use environment variables from `.env` file for security - credentials never hardcoded.
+The configuration uses default XAMPP/WAMP settings for easy local development.
 The schema has two main tables: users with hashed passwords and admin status, and items with foreign key cascade deletion.
-This means when a user is deleted, all their items are automatically removed."
+This means when a user is deleted, all their items are automatically removed.
+The setup is zero-configuration - just access the site and everything initializes automatically."

 ### Member 2 (Authentication)
 "I implemented user authentication.
 The registration form validates email format and password length, then hashes passwords using bcrypt - we never store plain text.
 Login uses `password_verify()` for timing-safe comparison.
 Sessions track logged-in users across pages.
 The frontend has real-time JavaScript validation, and the backend double-checks everything for security."